apideck-samples/vault/README.md

 #### Logs

-By default, the logs are show.
-If you want to hide the logs, send `show_logs: false` inside the `settings` object when creating a session or change the default settings inside `src/config/defaults`.
+By default, the logs are shown.
+If you want to hide the logs view, send `show_logs: false` inside the `settings` object when creating a session or change the default settings inside `src/config/defaults`.

 ## Hosted Vault